CharlesNepote/FantasticWindmill/README.md

 Optionally, you can also copy the <tt>Makefile</tt> and the
 <tt>templates/</tt> folder from that same archive.

+Note that **php-yaml** has to be installed.
+See: https://code.google.com/p/php-yaml/wiki/InstallingWithPecl

 ### Step 1: write content

 Write a set of files in [Markdown syntax](http://daringfireball.net/projects/markdown/syntax)